z448/pgcheck/README.md

 add Cydia repository http://load.sh/cydia/ search for pgcheck

-# device will respring and perl process 'pgcheck' will run in background, if any of reported files apears, it'll trigger activator notification and turn on airplane mode.
+Device will respring and perl process 'pgcheck' will run in background, if any of reported files apears, it'll trigger activator notification and turn on airplane mode.